By Harvest ETFs

 Withdrawing from RRIF accounts in a down market

-Markets may have rallied somewhat in the first weeks of 2023, but after a bearish period in 2022 many investors’ portfolios need time to recover.
+After a bearish period in 2023 many investors’ portfolios need time to recover.
 Unfortunately, for RRSP holders over the age of 71 those RRSPs have converted to RRIFs and are subject to a mandatory withdrawal schedule that doesn’t factor in the need for a market recovery.

 Canadians with savings in RRIFs, or those whose RRSPs are about to convert to RRIFs, are facing the unfortunate likelihood of having to make portfolio adjustments, potentially at a loss, to meet their mandatory RRIF withdrawals.